First impressions don’t start with words, they start with your appearance.

 Getting a blood panel (your annual doctor’s check-up should suffice) will uncover vitamin, mineral, and hormonal deficiencies impacting your skin.
 You’ll also learn about your overall health and your most impactful potential tweaks.
 You can get more comprehensive labs through a company like InsideTracker (see my review), SelfDecode (review here), or WellnessFx.

 Your genetics determine many of your skin’s characteristics and susceptibilities.
 Knowing your genetics can also help you determine your unique optimal routines and products.
 Unlike blood and other forms of testing, your genes shouldn’t change.
 I use SelfDecode’s Skin Reports to understand my tendencies.
 I, for example, am less likely to develop acne or eczema but am prone to heavy sweating.
 If that’s out of your budget, you could just check your Fitzpatrick Skin Type for free.

 The clarity and quality of your skin directly reflect your digestive health and the state of your microbiome.
 This is quantifiable via testing with a service like Viome (read my review).
-Viome helped me pinpoint the “health” foods that actually damaged my gut and thus skin.
+Viome helped me pinpoint the “healthy” foods that damaged my gut and thus skin.
 These foods included broccoli, cabbage, green beans, and nightshades.
 I feel better since removing them.

-Finally, completely optional but nonetheless empowering, take a “before” photo so that you can tell how well your protocol worked.
+Finally, completely optional but empowering, take a “before” photo so that you can tell how well your protocol worked.